preeves-splunk/pla1750b/module_2/Module 2 FS-S3.md

 ![Splunk Cloud with results from search| sdselect count from federated:vpcflowlogs groupby source shown with search highlighted in red and search results highlighted in green](https://github.com/preeves-splunk/pla1750b/blob/main/module_2/2_3.png?raw=true)

+Again, in the real world, you would export these results and send them to the compliance team.

+That's it!
+In this task, you were able to search data in an Amazon S3 bucket using Splunk without ingesting that data.

 ## Task 3: Search Amazon S3 for Security Investigation